Psionica/psionica.github.io/docs/workshop/dual.md

 ### Interface

-The interface resembles an instant messaging chat, complete with a message history which you can scroll through, and is even equipped with a status indicator.
+The interface resembles an instant messaging chat, complete with a message history which you can scroll through, and even with a status indicator which signals whether your Dual is typing.
 This component (currently) consists of an Obsidian plugin which defines a new view in a side panel.
 Use the chat as you normally would, except that at the other end is your emulated self, rather than a peer.
 The interface is your main point of contact with your Dual.

 ## Features

 Your Dual's architecture enables three progressively more powerful features: fluid search, descriptive search, and open dialogue.
 Fluid and descriptive search are extractive features, meaning that they merely guide you to existing notes which are currently relevant.
 In contrast, open dialogue is a generative feature.
-It can be used to synthetize highly original content whose connection to previous notes is non-linear and non-trivial.
+It can be used to synthetize original content from scratch whose connection to previous notes is abstract and non-trivial.
 Naturally, this is the main attraction.

-Samples from the author's own Dual are provided for illustration purposes.[^7] However, due to the underlying second brain being only several weeks old at the time of writing, a personal diary spanning several months has also been used for obtaining the essence.
+Samples from the author's own Dual are provided for illustration purposes.[^7] However, due to the underlying second brain being only several weeks old at the time of writing, a personal diary spanning several months has also been used for deriving the essence.

 ### Fluid Search